chipzoller/kyverno-pss/README.md

 All these policies are set to `enforce` for ease of testing.
 They should be changed back to `audit` before being released.

+### Background Scanning Limitations

+Because presently three of these policies (specifically the baseline/04-disallow-capabilities, baseline/06-disallow-host-ports (commented rule), and restricted/07-disallow-capabilities-strict policies) use JMESPath variables from AdmissionReview requests, this means they will not be operable in background mode per [the documentation](https://kyverno.io/docs/writing-policies/background/).
+This represents a departure from the present PSS policies so we need to either accept this or solve it.

 ### Additional Annotations

 Need to start employing the new annotations that describe the version(s) of Kyverno where these were tested and the same for Kubernetes.
 These are: